Yevgeny Revenko

 In 1991, Revenko started working as a freelancer of the All-Union radio station "Youth".
 He left the position in 1995 to work for the VIDgital.
 From 1996 to 2000, he was a correspondent at the NTV.
 In 1996-1997, Revenko covered the First Chechen War, and in 1999, he prepared documentaries on the NATO bombing of Yugoslavia.
-At the beginning of the 2000s, Revenko worked at the Russia-1 TV channel.
+At the beginning of the 2000s, he worked at the Russia-1 TV channel.
 From 2005 to 2007, he worked as Deputy Director of the Department of Mass Communications, Culture and Education of the Government of Russia.
-From 2012 to 2016, Revenko was a Deputy General Director of the All-Russia State Television and Radio Broadcasting Company.
-Since 2016, Revenko was a deputy of the State Duma of the 7th and 8th convocations.
+From 2012 to 2016, he was a Deputy General Director of the All-Russia State Television and Radio Broadcasting Company.
+Since 2016, he was a deputy of the State Duma of the 7th and 8th convocations.

-Revenko has been heavily criticized for his rather emotional and often fake coverage of the events, particularly the ones related to the Ukrainian politics.
+Revenko has been heavily criticized for his rather emotional and often fake coverage of the events, particularly the ones related to Ukrainian politics.

+Sanctions

+Revenko was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.